jxjwilliam/react-redux-fullstack/README.md

 karma start karma.conf.js
 ```

+- `chai-as-promised` to test promise: either `return promise` or `done()` will work: test/promise.spec.js.

 ## Issues:

 - react-router version: V4 not work.
 Video use V2.4, I use ^3.0, then `npm update`

+- Warning: Accessing PropTypes via the main React package is deprecated.
+Use the prop-types package from npm instead.
+after `npm i -S prop-types`, the warning is disappear. so fix.

 ## Reference